drodriguezSRL/ORBSLAM3_implementation/README.md

 git clone https://github.com/drodriguezSRL/ORBSLAM3-implementation
 ```

 Run the dataset setup script.
-This downloads, unzips, and fixes the EuRoC dataset and places it in `./data/EuRoc`.
+This downloads, unzips, and fixes the EuRoC dataset (some images may be corrupted and cause problems down the line) and places it in `./data/EuRoc`.

 ```
 cd ORBSLAM3-implementation